 Field Trips to the Library

 A field trip to the library is a great way to celebrate literacy any time of year.
-OCLS offers several programs for your school to choose from including library tours, storytimes, database classes, and family nights.
+The Orlando Public Library offers several programs for your school to choose from including library tours, storytimes, database classes, and family nights.
+Branch locations offer storytimes and general library tours as well as tours that may highlight a specific part of the collection.
+Tours of a branch are available by special arrangement with the particular location of interest.
 The best part is all library field trip services are free of charge.

 Children’s Library Tours